Blind People Possess the Ability to Echolocate

 According to Goodale, this research will provide a deeper understanding of brain function, particularly how the senses are processed and what happens neurologically when one sense is lost.

-This quality-reviewed publication titled "Blind People Have Ability to Echolocate" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by University of Western Ontario and published 2011/05/26 (Edit Update: 2022/03/24).
-For further details or clarifications, you can contact University of Western Ontario directly at uwo.ca.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by University of Western Ontario and published on 2011/05/26, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, University of Western Ontario can be contacted at uwo.ca NOTE: Disabled World does not provide any warranties or endorsements related to this article.